-During divorce proceedings, courts in Wisconsin may award one spouse child support to ease the financial burdens of raising your kids.
-Depending on your custody agreements, income and number of children will determine who pays the support and how much that sum will be.
+During divorce proceedings, courts in Wisconsin may award one spouse child support to ease the financial burdens of raising kids.
+Your custody agreement, income and number of children will determine who pays support and how much that sum will be.

-At Schwei & Wendt S.C., our lawyers have worked closely with parents with an obligation to pay child support and the recipient parent.
-We have a complete knowledge of the legal factors on both sides of the issue, allowing us to provide you with comprehensive guidance tailored to fit your needs.
+At Schwei & Wendt S.C., our lawyers work closely with parents paying child support and those receiving it.
+We have a complete knowledge of the legal factors on both sides of the issue, allowing us to provide you with comprehensive guidance tailored to your needs.

 Who Pays Child Support?

-The spouse who has custody the majority of the time is typically the spouse who will receive child support.
+The spouse who has custody most of the time is typically the spouse who will receive child support.
 The court may still award child support to one spouse, even if both parents split custody 50 percent of the time.
-Child support payments are typically required until the child reaches age 18 or age 19 if they are still enrolled in high school or a GED course.
+Child support payments are typically required until the child reaches 18 or 19 if they are still enrolled in high school or a GED course.

 Wisconsin’s Child Support Calculator

 Wisconsin has clear guidelines that set the foundation when calculating child support:

 - One child = 17 percent of gross income

 - Two children = 25 percent of gross income